 Facebook Marketplace offers an alternative to Craigslist for locally selling your old and used electronics.
 You can also opt to give away your items in a Buy Nothing group instead if you don’t feel like selling them.

 How to sell on Facebook: You can start listing on Facebook’s Marketplace or search for local selling groups.
 Highly engaged selling groups are typically the best place to start.

 If you’re not part of any buy/sell groups in your area, sign in to your Facebook account and search “[your city] buy/sell group” in the search bar.
 You should see at least one group that matches your query.
 Request to join the group and then wait for a group administrator to approve your request.

 Once approved, visit the group and type your item into the “What are you selling?” text box.
 Add a price, item description, and list up to 42 images of your electronics.
 Select “Next” and select the radio buttons next to any local buy/sell group(s) listed and the Marketplace.
 Choose “Post” to list your item in the group.

 Be ready to answer questions on the listing or in your message box and set up meetings to sell your electronics.

-How to Receive Payment From Facebook: Facebook is rolling out a payment feature for buyers/sellers, but it’s not typically something you would use to sell your electronics locally.
+How to receive payment From Facebook: Facebook is rolling out a payment feature for buyers/sellers, but it’s not typically something you would use to sell your electronics locally.
 Instead, discuss pricing with your buyer and request cash at your place of meeting.

 Final Tips When Selling Electronics

-Sell Technology (Don’t Trash It)
+Sell Technology and Don’t Trash It

-Once you’ve earned extra cash for that old smartphone, tablet, or TV, you’ll be addicted to selling instead of trashing your items.
+Once you’ve earned extra cash for that old smartphone, tablet, or TV, you’ll want to keep selling instead of trashing your used items.